-There are different types of testicular cancer and their names are determined by the type of cell where the cancer develops.
+There are different types of testicular cancer.
 The most common type is known as seminoma.
 The other types are known as non-seminoma and include choriocarcinoma, embryonal carcinoma, teratoma and yolk sac tumours.

-Another condition, called intratubular germ cell neoplasia (ITGCN or IGCN), has a 1 in 2 chance of developing into testicular cancer within 5 years.
-This condition can only be found if you have a biopsy.
+Another condition, called intratubular germ cell neoplasia (ITGCN or IGCN), is a pre-cancerous tumour.
+It has a 1 in 2 chance of developing into testicular cancer within 5 years.
+This condition can only be discovered with a biopsy.

-The most common symptom of testicular cancer is a painless lump or swelling in one of your testicles.
+The most common symptom of testicular cancer is a painless lump or swelling of one of your testicles.

-- a feeling of heaviness in the scrotum (the sac of skin that holds the testicles)
+- a feeling of heaviness in the scrotum (the sac of skin that holds your testicles)

-- a change in the size or shape of a testicle
+- a change in the size or shape of your testicle

 - a feeling that your testicles are uneven

-- aches and pains in the testicles, scrotum, stomach or back
+- aches and pains in your testicles, scrotum, stomach or back

 - enlarged, tender nipples